 In theory, nothing stops a J-1 visa holder from getting married to a United States citizen.
-However, the J-1 holder may not be immediately eligible for U.S. lawful permanent residence (a "green card") based on that marriage, depending on the exact terms of the visa -- in particular, whether he or she is subject to the "two-year home country physical presence requirement."
+However, that won't necessarily make the J-1 holder immediately eligible for U.S. lawful permanent residence (a "green card").
+What happens next depends on the exact terms of the person's visa—in particular, whether they are subject to the "two-year home country physical presence requirement," as explained here.

 Here are the types of programs that normally require J-1 visa participants to be subject to the two-year home country physical presence requirement: